Last month the Telegraph reported on “NHS bed-blocking rising 42% in a year”.

 - alternatively (and cheaper) you can raise your armchair higher from the ground

-- walking frame (no shame, they really help)
+- walking frame (they really help)

 - trolley (excellent for carrying your cup of tea and cake through to the lounge)